fmalmeida/bacannot/docs/outputs.rst

 ---------------------

 The bacannot shiny server is basically a wrapper of the main outputs of the pipeline that is packed up in a docker image called ``fmalmeida/bacannot:server``.
-This server is triggered by going under the results folder, in our quickstart case, the ``_ANNOTATION/ecoli`` folder, and run the command:
+This server is triggered by going under the results folder, in our quickstart case, the ``_ANNOTATION/ecoli`` folder, and executing the command:

 .. code-block:: bash